Frequently Asked Questions

 What consultants are working on the project?

-When the discussions were underway towards a Scotia Place agreement, The City retained and was represented by CAA ICON.
-These Deal Structure Advisors are experts in structuring successful deals and developing financing plans for Scotia Places, stadiums and other public assembly facilities in a broad variety of markets.
-Their role supported The City in realizing a new Scotia Place that meets the needs and public interests of Calgary and its citizens.
-Their experience includes representing both municipalities and private corporations for Scotia Places, which gives them insight to a number of successful projects in a broad variety of markets.
+Their role supported The City in realizing a new event centre that meets the needs and public interests of Calgary and its citizens.
+Their experience includes representing both municipalities and private corporations for event centres, which gives them insight to a number of successful projects.

 How will The City of Calgary fund this project?